Chalk Mark in a Rain Storm: Release

+Chalk Mark in a Rain Storm was released in March 1988, and the song "Snakes and Ladders" (featuring Don Henley) was issued as a pre-release single to radio stations in January 1988.
 The first official single from the album was "My Secret Place".
-Released in March 1988.
-The video, shot by Dutch photographer and filmmaker Anton Corbijn on grainy, atmospheric black-and-white film featuring Mitchell and Peter Gabriel, got some airplay on VH-1, where it premiered in May 1988.
-The video was directed by photographer and film director Anton Corbijn, perhaps known best for his many music videos for Depeche Mode.
+The video was shot on grainy, atmospheric black-and-white film featuring Mitchell and Peter Gabriel, and got some airplay on VH-1, where it premiered in May 1988.
+The video was directed by Dutch photographer and film director Anton Corbijn, perhaps known best for his many music videos for Depeche Mode.

-Billboard magazine's Steve Gett reviewed the album and awarded it an early rave.
-Other reviews were mostly very favorable, and the fact that there were cameos by many well-known musicians brought it a great deal of notice.
-"Most of the stuff for the isn't-Joni-wonderful club is on side two", noted Fred Dellar in Hi-Fi News & Record Review.
-"There's a Willie Nelson-assisted version of the Sons of the Pioneers' hoary old 'Cold [sic] Water' that is so immaculately re-shaped it sounds like next year's thing."
+Billboard magazine called Chalk Mark in a Rain Storm Mitchell's "most commercial sounding effort in years" and was complimentary of the album's "cerebral lyrics" and "shimmering pop hooks".
+Other reviews were mostly very favorable, with publications such as Music Week noting the cameo appearances of musicians such as Thomas Dolby and Don Henley.
+It also called it"another superbly innovative, ecoogically sound, if ultimately pessimistic LP."
+Fred Dellar of Hi-Fi News & Record Review believed that the strongest material on the album was on side two, where they highlighted her cover of "Cool Water", saying that it was "so immaculately re-shaped it sounds like next year's thing."

 The album improved on the chart position of her previous album, 1985's Dog Eat Dog, peaking at number 23 in Canada, 45 on the US Billboard 200, and number 26 in the UK.

 To promote the album, Mitchell also travelled to the UK in May and appeared on the Channel 4 music show Wired where she performed "Number One" and gave an exclusive world premiere of the song "Fourth of July", which would later be retitled "Night Ride Home" and be recorded as the title track for her next album.
 She also visited Australia and appeared on several television shows including The Midday Show with Ray Martin, Rock Arena, and the morning show Sunday where she again performed "Number One" and "Fourth of July".

 Chalk Mark in a Rain Storm was nominated for Best Pop Vocal Performance, Female at the 1989 Grammy Awards, but lost to Tracy Chapman's "Fast Car".